 I can say lots of things in praise of London but it’s weather will not be one of them!
 A city where you can have four seasons in a day and and will always rain at the most inopportune of moments!
-But don’t worry, rain will not ruin your trip to London so here we round up the best free, luxury and indoor things to do in London on a rainy day with or without kids!
+But if you are wondering “what can I do when its raining in London” fear not – rain will not ruin your trip to London so here we round up the best things to do in London on a rainy day with or without kids in tow!

-Free Things to Do in London on a Rainy Day
+Free Things to Do in London in the Rain

 For adults there are many great objects on view include an Apollo Capsule, the first Locomotive Stevenson’s Rocket and many more scientific wonders to marvel at!